ExpediaGroup/graphql-kotlin/website/docs/server/data-loader/data-loader-instrumentation.md

 **DataFetcher**

-Each field in GraphQL has a `DataFetcher` associated with it, some fields will use specialized `DataFetcher`s that knows how to go to a database or make a network request to get field information while most simply take data from the returned memory objects.
+Each field in GraphQL has a resolver aka `DataFetcher` associated with it, some fields will use specialized `DataFetcher`s that knows how to go to a database or make a network request to get field information while most simply take data from the returned memory objects.

-Note: `DataFetcher`s are some times called "resolvers" in other graphql implementations.

 **Execution Strategy**